 The Myth of Shampooing the Length of Your Hair

-Firstly, avoid the habit of gathering all your hair on top of your head while shampooing.
-This doesn't do your hair any favours.
-Neither does rubbing the shampoo onto the ends of your hair.
+Avoid gathering all your hair on top of your head while shampooing.
+This doesn't do your hair any favours, and neither does rubbing the shampoo onto the ends of your hair.
 Both of these practices can harm your hair cuticles and leave the ends parched.

 Since most of the dirt accumulates at the scalp, it's only the scalp that really needs a good cleanse.
-The fragile ends?
-Not so much.
-So you should start thinking about exfoliating your scalp instead.
+You should even start thinking about exfoliating your scalp instead.

 When you shampoo, visualise yourself giving your scalp a luxurious massage, focusing primarily on the top, back, and sides.
-And trust me, this approach will leave you with not just a clean head, but refreshingly clean hair too!
+Trust me, this approach will leave you with not just a clean head, but refreshingly clean hair too.

 How Much Shampoo is Too Much?